Privacy Virtual Cards

 Privacy Virtual Cards are simple to generate and use.
 They also entail numerous other features to help you manage cards and stay protected:

-• Faster checkouts with the browser extension: Get the Chrome, Firefox, Edge, or Safari extension to check out quickly and seamlessly without having to memorize or type in card numbers.
+Faster checkouts with the browser extensions Get the Chrome, Firefox, Safari, Edge, or Safari for iOS extension to check out quickly and seamlessly without having to memorize or type in card numbers.

 Privacy is a BBB®-accredited business and employs the highest security protocols to protect its users' data, such as split-key encryption and Transport Layer Security (TLS) HSTS.